 What is a Breast Lift?

-It is an inevitable affect of aging to notice breast sagging and nipple drooping resulting from decades of gravitational pull or deflation consequences of pregnancy and breast feeding.
+It is an inevitable effect of aging to notice breast sagging and nipple drooping resulting from decades of gravitational pull or deflation consequences of pregnancy and breastfeeding.
 As such, it is not surprising that most women desire a breast lift by the time they are in their 40’s.
-A breast lift allows for lifting of the breast mound (tissue) and nipple to a more desired position with minimal loss of volume.
-In contrast, a breast reduction requires a reduction in size and volume of breast tissue while providing a similar lift.
+A breast lift allows for the lifting of the breast mound (tissue) and nipple to a more desired position with minimal loss of volume.
+In contrast, a breast reduction requires a reduction in the size and volume of breast tissue while providing a similar lift.
 Click here to learn more about Breast Lifts.

 Is Breast Reduction Covered By Insurance?